Who will pay the price when Sochi Games end?

 But instead of singling out the high-profile businessmen who splashed out to build glittering stadiums, hotels and a costly railway to the ski slopes, many Russians think he is more likely to look for scapegoats among local and lower-ranking officials.

-That way, say political analysts, he can satisfy public calls for punishment but minimise the political fallout.
+That way, say political analysts, he can satisfy public calls for punishment but minimize the political fallout.

 Sochi has had an Olympic facelift to bring the dreary Soviet-era resort loved by Josef Stalin into the 21st century.